October is ADHD Awareness Month. Struggling with priorities is just one of many symptoms — and is worth attention regardless of a diagnosis.

 Given how poorly I have organized and prioritized various elements of my life and having done some reading, I think perhaps I have attention deficit hyperactivity disorder (ADHD).
 Can Lawyers Concerned for Lawyers help me evaluate that, and my options for getting it treated?

-This is a very good point in time for you to have realized that something is awry and to reach out to LCL, but not only to consider whether you have ADHD.
+Yes, and this is a very good point in time for you to have realized that something is awry and to reach out to LCL, but not only to consider whether you have ADHD.

 Making any diagnosis entails a careful, professional history and review of symptoms.
 If ADHD is present, some combination of medication and coaching can be helpful in many cases.
 We’d encourage you to come in for an evaluation — you can find more on scheduling here.
 Whether or not you’ve received a diagnosis, you’re also welcome to attend our monthly ADHD Support Meetings or our next workshop on practicing law with ADHD — you can find more information here.